 It’s important for visual designers to approach projects with an interaction design mindset, especially when the product will be the whole of, or part of, a website, application or interactive piece.
 Sometimes, though, designers either are afraid that these methods will take too much time, or they just don’t have the experience with a user-centered approach.
 Yet there’s a growing need for designers with hybrid interaction & visual design skills, so we need to find a way to make the process more approachable to them.

-there are nearly 200 web, UI or related interactive contests running.
+99Designs is well poised to make this happen.
+As of this writing, there are more than 60,000 designers registered on the site, and, at any given time, there are nearly 200 web, UI or related interactive contests running.
 If 99Designs just tweaks their contest structure to support a process of discovery, sketching and validation, they could educate these designers and add lasting value to the work they produce.

 The current state of contests on 99designs

+99Designs allows small businesses and designers worldwide to collaborate on illustration, identity, web and UI projects.
+After registering and setting up a 99Designs account, anyone can get started within a few minutes.
 On the client’s side, contest setup is a matter of a few simple steps.
 Clients select from predefined project types and award amounts.
 They have the option of adding custom listing formats, timeframes, incentives (such as guaranteed contests) and visibility settings (a “private” contest keeps it from turning up in search results; a “blind” contest reduces accusations of plagiarism by keeping submissions hidden from other designers).
 During the contest, the client can easily comment on and rate designer’s submissions, or communicate with the designer directly via a hosted message system.
 When the client selects a winner, money gets automatically deducted from their account.

 Designers can join a contest simply by browsing, searching, or being invited.
 The contest page gives them access to everything they need.
 They can check the design brief, see existing submissions and comments (if the contest isn’t blind), upload designs, and communicate with the contest holder.
 The designer retains all copyright until they win a competition, at which point 99Designs facilitates the copyright, file and award handover.
 Artwork also shows up in the designer’s 99Designs folio, which helps them get invited to more contests.